-My Qualification is in Integrative Counselling; this means that I have studied more than one counselling theory, which I believe helps me to find the best way of working to fit the individual needs of my client.
-Integrative Counselling gives me the skills to find the best way to meet the person who has come for counselling; we all know that each of us is very different in many ways so it is integral to my work to meet your individual need.
-At the centre of my work is the relationship between you, my client and me therefore it’s really important for you to feel that you will, in time, be able to trust me and value the space we create together.
+At the forefront of how I work is the relationship between myself and the person I am working with.
+My Qualification is in Integrative Counselling and this means that I have studied more than one counselling theory.
+I believe this helps me to find the best way of working to fit the individual needs of my client.
+We all know that each of us is very different in many ways so it is integral to how I work to meet you as an individual.

 To explore this I ask that you attend an initial assessment session of around 50 minutes where, I hope you will get a sense of whether you feel you will be able work with and grow to trust me, and ultimately that you feel we will work well together because this is important: I will be thinking about this too.
 I charge for this initial session, normally £35 but I am happy to discuss this fee with you.

-I also ask that we meet weekly, at the same time and in the same place; obviously there will be times when both of us will need to be flexible but studies have shown that regularity increases the efficacy of counselling and helps to support the work.
+I also ask that we meet weekly, at the same time and in the same place, although there will be times when both of us will need to be flexible.

-I am also a qualified supervisor and I hold an experiential Diploma in Supervision.
-This enables me to work with counsellors, psychotherapists and allied health professionals.
-The training covered both theory and ways of working as well as the importance of contracting and boundaries.
-I work with individuals as well as groups – please see my fees page for my charging structure.
+I am also a qualified supervisor and hold an experiential Diploma in Supervision.
+This qualification enables me to work with counsellors, psychotherapists and allied health professionals.
+My training covered both theory and ways of working as well as the importance of contracting and boundaries.
+In this context I work with individuals as well as groups – please see my fees page for my charging structure.

-I have a lot of experience of working in schools with children, young people and their families and view our counselling work as ‘systemic’, it is my belief that each family is its own ‘system’ and to only change one part of that ‘system’ may cause more stress than relief.
-If we are able to effect change or just the willingness to change on more than one part this ‘system’ then we are more likely to enable change and the benefits that this may bring.
+I have a lot of experience of working in schools with children, young people and their families and view our counselling work as ‘systemic’.
+Part of my belief is that each family is its own ‘system’ and to only change one part of that ‘system’ may cause more stress than relief.
+If we are able to effect change or just the willingness to change on more than one part this ‘system’ then we are more likely to enable change as a whole and this benefits the whole ‘system’.

-I often have a creative slant to my work but am aware that for some talking is healing in itself and would always negotiate and discuss what I would like to do and why: ultimately I would not force you to work in a way you were uncomfortable with.
+There is often a creative slant to my work but I am also aware that for some talking is healing in itself and would always negotiate and discuss what I would like to do and why: ultimately I would not force you to work in a way you were uncomfortable with.